fbpx

 Tate Modern

 Fancy working amongst some of the most iconic art in the capital?
-Who wouldn’t!
 Free wi-fi.
 Great food.
 Superb views.
 Plenty of seats.
-It certainly ticks a lot of the needs of someone looking to spend some time working around the South Bank but wanting to avoid a boring office.
+It certainly ticks a lot of the needs of someone looking to spend some time working around the South Bank but wanting to avoid uninspiring co-working office spaces.

 They have a cafe and bar on the top floor to quench the thirst and keep you energised.
-And why not spend your lunch break going around the free exhibitions!
+And then you can spend your lunch break going around the free exhibitions to inspire you, ready to smash your afternoon!

 Ruby Lucy Hotel